x00tex/hackTheBox/Boxes/windows/Retired/proper/README.md

 /products-ajax.php?order=id+desc&h=a1b30d31d344a5a4e41e8496ccbdd26b

-`order` parameter contains a value that used by server backend and h contians md5 hash, Generated from `order` parameter value and salt `hie0shah6ooNoim`.
+`order` parameter contains a value that used by server backend and h contains md5 hash, Generated from `order` parameter value and salt `hie0shah6ooNoim`.

 And indeed it is same.
 ```bash